-Surrogacy law is an extremely complex area of law, especially in cases with an international element.
-It is therefore important to understand what you should consider if you are thinking about surrogacy.
-We strongly recommend that you seek legal advice to discuss your options at the earliest stage possible so that you can make an informed decision as to your next steps.
+UK surrogacy law is a highly specialised and complex area of family law, particularly in cases involving an international element.
+It is therefore important to understand the legal considerations involved if you are thinking about entering into a surrogacy arrangement.
+We strongly recommend seeking specialist surrogacy legal advice at the earliest possible stage so that you can make informed decisions about your next steps.

 In the UK, surrogacy is legal, however, it is important to know that if you enter into a surrogacy agreement with someone, it is not currently enforceable by law – even if the agreement is signed by both you and your surrogate and you have paid their reasonable expenses.